 – Connor Gabbott, Backcountry Chef

-A note on killing your food: This recipe requires the chef to kill their food before they cook it, something that most of us are quite removed from in this day and age.
-Owning the process from the kill to the plate can be messy, but also a very rewarding experience.
+This recipe requires the chef to kill their food before they cook it, something that most of us are quite removed from in this day and age.
+Owning the process from the catch to the plate can be messy, but also a very rewarding experience.
 It will give you a new respect for where our food comes from and how valuable every ounce of meat on your plate is.

 ¼ lb Salted butter

 ½ cup Parsley leaves.
 Substitute any other herbs you like—dill, tarragon, chives, etc., would all work well

 ½ tsp Sambal oelek or your favorite chili paste

 1. Bring a large stockpot of water to a boil and season generously with salt.
 The water should taste like the ocean.